TheWorldBelowGame/Documentation/Coding-Guidelines/Style Guide.md

 ##### Constants

 Generally, constants are written either in `ALL_UPPERCASE_WITH_UNDERSCORES` or with a leading 'k' as in `kConstantWithoutCapsLock`.
-We will prefer the latter, since the former looks gross.

-*NB: this is also a bit of a carry-over from C++, since C macros are traditionally written in CAPS_LOCK.
-This makes it hard to differentiate between a CAPS_LOCK_CONSTANT and a CAPS_LOCK_MACRO, so the leading 'k' is preferred.*
+The former makes constants much more obvious and is preferred by some team members, so we will continue to use that format.

 ### Formatting